moode-player/docs/setup_guide.md

 - SMB File Sharing.
 SMB (Samba) shares named NAS, Playlists, and SDCard are automatically created.
 Each USB disk will also have a Samba share created that is named after its Disk Label.

 - NFS File Sharing.
-Access and options defaults are provided but can be manually overridden.
-Each USB disk will have an NFS export created whose path is /media/disk_label.
+Access and option defaults are provided but can be manually overridden.
+Each USB disk will have an NFS export created whose path is /media/Disk Label.

 - DLNA File Sharing.
-The DLNA media server indexes music sources defined for MPD and makes them available to UPnP control points.
+The DLNA media server indexes music sources defined for MPD and makes them available to a UPnP control point.

 ## 3.5.
 In-Place Software Updates